 First-degree.
 While painful, these burns are the least dangerous.
 Sunburn is a common cause.
 The impacted area may be warm to the touch.
 Seek medical attention if over-the-counter medicine doesn’t control pain or burn is larger than the palm of your hand.

 Second-degree.
 Swelling and blisters can reveal the presence of this kind of burn.
 Pain can be intense.
-Seek prompt medical attention if affected area is large and/or connected to important body parts like any part of your face, genitalia, hands and/or feet.
+Seek prompt medical attention if the affected area is large and/or connected to important body parts like any part of your face, genitalia, hands, and/or feet.

 Is a Burn an Injury?

 Yes!
 These wounds are common occurrences.
 Skin becomes inflamed and the tissue may be damaged.
 Depending on the type of burn and severity level, this injury may even be life-threatening or fatal.